SeungKang/sqkrs/README.md

 4. Server writes a message to stdout if it deviates more than 3 packets
 5. Server responds to client packet with the sequence number of the packet received
 6. Client writes a message to stdout if it deviates more than 3 packets

+Client alerts when response is not receive within time limit.